Recent grads, your JHED ID will deactivate soon!

 Did you recently graduate and are not continuing your studies or are not currently employed by Johns Hopkins*?

 Your Microsoft Office 365 student account, including your OneDrive application and your student email account (with email alias @jhu.edu or @jhmi.edu), as well as your online library student access, your unofficial transcript access, your course access** and any other applications and resources tied to your student JHED access, including SEAM access to your billing and financial aid information and your student employment information, will deactivate 180 days after your conferred date.
-For May 2023 grads, this falls between November and December 2023.
+For August 2023 grads, this falls between February and March 2024.
+December 2023 grads will deactivate between June and July 2024.
 After your 180-day grace period ends, your JHED access and access to all applications and resources tied to that JHED will be terminated.
-A small population of December 2022 grads will deactivate on Sept.
-14, 2023.

-By October, most May 2023 grads would have received 4 - 6 email notifications to create their alumni email accounts and to save any important emails, contact lists, and files tied to their email account as well as other applications.
+By December, most August 2023 grads would have received 4 - 6 email notifications to create their alumni email accounts and to save any important emails, contact lists, and files tied to their email account as well as other applications.
 These proactive email communications will end with a final 7-day deactivation notice.
 It's critical that you save your emails, contact lists, and any files before you receive this notice.
-If you graduated in December 2022 and have not received any emails instructing you to create your alumni email account and to save your files, you should do so now, before your JHED deactivates, by contacting email@example.com.
+If you graduated in August 2023 and have not received any emails instructing you to create your alumni email account and save your files, please contact firstname.lastname@example.org.

 So, what do I have available to me as an alum once my JHED expires?